plantacerium/GreenmeraldNotes/content/README.md

 - **📂 Interactive Tree View**: Toggle between a flat list and a recursive tree structure ('e').
 Expand or collapse specific folders ('t') to visualize nested content.
 - **📝 Markdown Rendering**: Instantly preview Markdown files with headings, code blocks, lists, and bold/italic styling directly in the preview pane.
 - **👀 Triple-Panel View**: View the content directory the mardowns and the interactive markdowns.
+- **ℹ️ File Insights**: Get immediate metadata and details for any selected file or directory.
 - **📜 Scrollable Previews**: smooth scrolling for long documents and file information.

 ## 🛠️ Installation